Robbie Grossman Player Props: Rangers vs. Padres

 Robbie Grossman At The Plate

-- Grossman has had at least one RBI in 29.2% of his games this season (21 of 72), with two or more RBI nine times (12.5%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 21 games this season (28.8%), Grossman has picked up an RBI, and in nine of those games (12.3%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

+- In 30 of 73 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.